The purpose of the Board is to promote and protect the level of psychodrama training in its area of activity.

 Theory and method

 The candidate must show knowledge in Moreno’s and morenian theory, philosophy and methodology.
 The candidate must be anchored within this reference system.
+Theory and method training seminars need to be at least 140 hrs of the curricula.

 A thesis must be written for respective institutes where the student received her/his psychodrama training.
 In the thesis, the student must show an adequate level of integration of psychodrama, sociometry and group psychotherapy, and her/his specific field of expertise.
 Thesis can be: